SAI KUNG TOWN AND SAI KUNG COUNTRY PARK

 NEW SERVICE (effective from 11th August 2019).
 KMB route 92R Sundays and public holidays only.
 Sai Kung Bus Terminus to Star Ferry Pier Bus Terminus, Tsim Sha Tsui via Choi Hung Station and Hung Hom Station.
 Departs Sai Kung at 17-10, 17-30, 17-50 and 18-10.
 Journey time approx 48 mins

 Red Minibus from Mong Kok - a 24 hour frequent red minibus service operates between Dundas Street, Mong Kok and Wai Man Road Minibus Terminus, adjacent to Sai Kung Waterfront Park.
-The fare at February 2019 is HK$18 and Octopus Card is accepted on most minibuses operating this route.
+The fare at August 2024 is HK$19 and Octopus Card is accepted on most minibuses operating this route.
+The operator of this route has been selected by the Transport Department to apply to convert this route to a Green Minibus service with an application deadline of 31st October 2024.
+If successful it is expected that the Green Minibus service would become operational before the end of 2024.

 A 24-hour red minibus service operates between Dundas Street, Mong Kok and Sai Kung